salonigoyal23/Shopcart-ecommerce/README.md

 - User authentication, admin authentication.
 - Dynamic Products.
 - Filtering, Sorting.
-- Create, Read, Update, Delete functionalities.
+- Create, Read, Update, and Delete functionalities.
 - All the pages are responsive.

 ## Contributors  😇